Everything you need to know about challenging a will in NSW

 4. How much provision will I receive when I challenge a will?

-If you can successfully prove that a will is invalid (using any of the circumstances mentioned above) the Court will set aside the will you challenged.
+If you can successfully prove that a will is invalid (using any of the circumstances mentioned above) the court will set aside the will you challenged.
 This will will then be treated as though it never existed.
 Instead, the deceased person’s estate will be distributed in accordance with their previous valid will.
 If the deceased person had no prior will their estate will be distributed according to the “intestacy laws”.

 How much you get depends upon the content of the deceased’s last will or the rules of intestacy if there is no such will.
-To discuss the rules of intestacy in more detail please feel free to give one of our experienced Contested Wills & Estates Team members a call or send us a message using the form on the bottom of this page.
+To discuss the rules of intestacy in more detail please feel free to give one of our experienced Contested Wills & Estates team members a call or send us a message using the form on the bottom of this page.

 5. Is it possible to challenge the validity of a will after probate has been granted?